pumbaasdad/aws-account/README.md

 Because changes in one workspace may be required before another workspace functions properly, it is likely that you will see plans fail.
 This is ok.
 After you successfully deploy the workspaces that were successfully planned, any workspaces that depend on that repository will be automatically re-planned.
-Because Terraform Cloud run triggers cannot create a loop, the `terraform-permissions` workspace will not be automatically planned after the `root` workspace is deployed.
-If the `root` workspace has a change that is required by `terraform-permissions`, you will have to queue the `terraform-permissions` plan manually.
-Due to the design of the system, this is less likely to happen than a change in the `terraform-permissions` workspace being needed by the `root` workspace.
+Because Terraform Cloud run triggers cannot create a loop, the following dependencies cannot be triggered automatically and must be manually planned:

+ * `terraform-permissions` after a change to `root`
+ * `system-restore-terraform-permissions` after a change to `system-restore`

 # Destroying Resources